Train to work at the forefront of modern medicine with our BSc Medical Science with Foundation course.

 Following the foundation year, tailored pathway options allow you to specialise in topical, cutting edge areas of medical science:

-Medical Devices pathway: learn how modern technology is used to address previously insurmountable medical challenges.
-Example modules: Introduction to programming, Sensors & Transducers for Biomedical Engineering.
+- Medical Devices pathway: learn how modern technology is used to address previously insurmountable medical challenges.
+Example modules: Introduction to programming, Sensors and Transducers for Biomedical Engineering.

-Clinical and Medical Sciences pathway: investigate the complex causes of major diseases and global epidemics, and study the multidisciplinary approach to their containment, treatment and prevention.
-Example modules: Public Health & Nutrition, Medicines in Healthcare, Drug Targets.
+- Clinical and Medical Sciences pathway: investigate the complex causes of major diseases and global epidemics, and study the multidisciplinary approach to their containment, treatment and prevention.
+Example modules: Public Health and Nutrition, Medicines in Healthcare, Drug Targets.

 Clinical placements with BSc Medical Science with Foundation